jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/n-queens-ga-experiment.rst

 Experimenting with the :math:`n` Queens Genetic Algorithm
 *********************************************************

+* It is time to tinker with the provided :math:`n` queens genetic algorithm implementation
-* The purpose of this topic is to
+* The purpose of this is to

     * Gain more hands on experience working with a genetic algorithm
     * Implement different operators and see the impact of the changes